numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 using ``numpy.ndarray`` works fine.
 Writing code using ``numpy.matrix`` also works fine.
 But trouble begins as soon as we try to integrate these two pieces of code together.
-Code that expects an ``ndarray`` and gets a ``matrix``, or vice-versa, will not work.
-Keeping track of which functions expect which types and converting back and forth all the time is impossible to get right.
-Functions that defensively try to handle both types as input find themselves floundering into a swamp of ``isinstance`` and ``if`` statements.
+Code that expects an ``ndarray`` and gets a ``matrix``, or vice-versa, may crash or return incorrect results.
+Keeping track of which functions expect which types as inputs, and return which types as outputs, and then converting back and forth all the time, is incredibly cumbersome and impossible to get right at any scale.
+Functions that defensively try to handle both types as input and DTRT, find themselves floundering into a swamp of ``isinstance`` and ``if`` statements.

 PEP 238 split ``/`` into two operators: ``/`` and ``//``.
 Imagine the
 chaos that would have resulted if it had instead split ``int`` into